overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 * alive - true / false representing whether they are alive or dead (this information is true whether it is killed by an enemy or an ally).
 * vision - true / false representing whether we have vision on the camp in question (vision is being updated once the alive state changes).

+Icon values:

+* 0 - Means there is no icon indicator in the minimap for relevant camp.
+* 1 - Displaying silver icon (long respawn indicator) for relevant camp.
+* 2 - Displaying gold icon (short respawn indicator) for relevant camp.

 Possible Values:

 * Camp 1 = Blue West